 If conducting research with human subjects, PLEASE consider incentives other than gift cards, since Fiscal Policy requires that names be reported when gift cards are distributed.
 Except in extraordinary circumstances, Student/Faculty Research funds will not be used in support of travel to meetings or for purposes of scholarly presentation.
 Nor will Student/Faculty Research funds be used for faculty or graduate student salaries, overhead, or publications fees.
 All compliance requirements (e.g., IRB, IACUC, IBC) must be followed in order to be eligible for these funds.

 Each proposal should be sent for review and evaluation by the department head and dean or associate dean of the college.
-Deadlines for proposals to be received in the Graduate School are October 28, 2016 and January 19, 2017 by noon.
-The applicants should submit proposals to the college dean’s office at least one week prior to these dates to allow time for review and recommendation by the dean or associate dean.
+The deadline for fall proposals to be received in the Graduate School is November 6, 2017 by 5:00 p.m.
+A spring 2018 deadline will be announced at a later date.
+The applicants should submit proposals to the college dean’s office at least one week prior to the deadline to allow time for review and recommendation by the dean or associate dean.

 Each proposal must include the following arranged in the order shown: